-From murals to sculptures to gateway features and more, RAD’s installations are the genius of a growing group of local and international recognized artists and artisans unified in their belief in the democratization of art.
+From murals to sculptures to gateway features and more, RAD’s installations are the genius of a growing group of celebrated local and international artists.
 Out of the galleries and alive on our streets, their works are lightning rods of creativity in our community.

 MEET THE ARTISTS

 THE ARTISTS: Born in 1987 in Turek, Poland, Bezt is known for work that resists definition or excessively assigned meaning.
 Known primarily for large-scale murals painted with Sainer as part of the Etam Cru duo, his art juxtaposes saturated colors and loose brushstrokes with delicate, refined lines and patterns.
 The dream-like compositions often feature a central figure, silently contemplating the unknown, capturing the moment when someone is lost within their own thoughts.

 Born in 1986, Natalia Rak’s passion for painting began at age ten.
 A graphics arts graduate of The Academy of Fine Arts in Lodz, Poland, she has been associated with the international street art scene for three years.
 Rak has been featured in several group exhibitions in Poland as well as Walk and Talk Festival and Madeira Island, NYC Art Battles, amongst others.
 Focusing on female imagery, her dayglow paintings are noted for their mystery and metaphor.